 Your small repetitive steps provided a foundation for further progress.

-First steps show your willingness to respond to God’s call
+First steps show willingness to respond to God’s call

-There may be the times when you are called to accomplish a certain task or take on a complicated project that requires knowledge you don’t have.
-Your job is to respond by taking the first step and letting God open doors and show you what’s next.
-The more you respond and move forward, the more direction you get.
+There may be the times when I’m called to accomplish a certain task or take on a complicated project that requires knowledge or connections I don’t have.
+My job is to respond by taking the first step and letting God open doors and show me what’s next.
+The more I respond and move forward, the more direction I get.

-In these situations, you seem to have street view whereas God has satellite view.
-But just as you trust your GPS to give you turn by turn directions, you can trust God to direct your path.
-He wants you to agree to the trip and then He will let you know how you are going to get there.
+In these situations, I may feel like I have a street view whereas God has satellite view.
+But just as I trust my GPS to give me turn by turn directions, I can trust God to direct my path.
+He wants me to agree to the trip and then he’ll let me know how I’m going to get there.

-For example, last year, one of my friends was led to gather blankets and distribute them to the homeless.
+For example, last year, a friends was led to gather blankets and distribute them to the homeless.
 She did enough groundwork to get started, which involved putting out collection boxes at church, publicizing the project by asking for gently used blankets from church members, and organizing people who could sew labels indicating the church’s name on the blankets.

 Similarly, when I started the strategic planning process for our church a few years ago, I knew little about what to do, only that I felt a call.
 Just to get ready for the first few meetings, I did a lot of research and sought advice from key people.
 After each series of steps, I came to see what to do next and pushed through until we had a completed plan.
 During this time, I was often confounded but never worried as I knew to simply respond to prompts, remembering that the project (and its outcome) was God’s deal, not mine.

-You may wait to act as you seek clarity and assurance about what to do after those first few steps.
+I may wait to act as I seek clarity and assurance about what to do after those first few steps.
 But clarity never comes and assurance is evasive.
-Simply acting on what you know already can help get you to the next level, even as it satisfies basic yearnings.
+Simply acting on what I know already can help get me to the next level.

 Are you hesitant to take a single step toward an unknown future?
 Have you succeeded by taking that first step?
 What did you learn?